The difference between selective and differential media is mainly due to the following factors:

-- Selective media is incorporated with certain growth promoting or inhibiting substances that can be organism or species specific.
-Oppositely, the differential media is mainly incorporated with indicator dyes that differentiates the bacterial isolate based on colour change.
+- Selective media is incorporated with certain growth-promoting or inhibiting substances that can be organism or species-specific.
+Oppositely, the differential media is mainly incorporated with indicator dyes that differentiate the bacterial isolates based on the colour changes.

-Despite of many differences, both selective and differential media are commonly used in the medical field, to check water pollution, in food and dairy labs etc.
+Despite many differences, both selective and differential media are commonly used in the medical field to check water pollution, food and dairy labs etc.